r3-team/r3/README.md

 ## 👏 How to contribute
 Contributions are always welcome - feel free to fork and submit pull requests.

-REI3 follows a four-digit versioning syntax, such as 2.4.2.2788 (MAJOR.MINOR.PATCH.BUILD).
-Major releases serve to introduce major changes to the application.
-Minor releases may bring new features, database changes and fixes.
-Patch releases should primarily focus on fixes, but may include small features as long as the database is not changed.
+REI3 follows a four-digit versioning syntax, such as 3.2.0.4246 (MAJOR.MINOR.PATCH.BUILD).
+The major release will stay at 3 indefinitely, while we introduce new features and database changes with each minor release.
+Patch releases primarily focus on fixes, but may include small features as long as the database is not changed.

 The branch `main` will contain the currently released minor version of REI3; patches for this version can directly be submitted for the main branch.
 Each new minor release will use a separate branch, which will merge with `main` once the latest minor version is released.